tribixbite/awesome/README.md

 *   [natterstefan/nextjs-template](https://github.com/natterstefan/nextjs-template) - A practical starter template for Nextjs, which has Tailwind, Cypress, Docker, Storybook, Jest, ESLint, Prettier, and more built-in. 🚀
 *   [ibrahima92/fullstack-typescript-mern-todo](https://github.com/ibrahima92/fullstack-typescript-mern-todo) - Full-stack TypeScript App with React, Nodejs and MongoDB
 *   [tapabratadey/crypto-investment-solana-nft](https://github.com/tapabratadey/crypto-investment-solana-nft) - Crypto Trading is a web app that displays information about various cryptocurrencies, lets users create a watchlist, and mint NFTs!
 (Coming soon: Trade!) 📝
-*   [paulmillr/noble-ed25519](https://github.com/paulmillr/noble-ed25519) - Fastest 4KB JS implementation of ed25519 elliptic curve.
-Auditable, high-security, 0-dependency EDDSA signatures compliant with RFC8032 & ZIP215
+*   [paulmillr/noble-ed25519](https://github.com/paulmillr/noble-ed25519) - Fastest 4KB JS implementation of ed25519 EDDSA signatures compliant with RFC8032 & ZIP215
 *   [saber-hq/saber-common](https://github.com/saber-hq/saber-common) - 🗡 Saber common utilities and libraries
 *   [vicyyn/sollectify](https://github.com/vicyyn/sollectify) - Sollectify is a creator-centric NFT marketplace where users on the platform can easily create, trade and sell non-fungible tokens (NFTs) for their unique digital items like artworks, game items and more.
 Built on @solana ☀️ and @ProjectSerum
 *   [jferrer/expo-solana-wallet](https://github.com/jferrer/expo-solana-wallet) - Cross-Platform Solana Wallet built with Expo and Solana/web3.js